Knight's Cross of the Iron Cross: Nomination and approval procedure

 To qualify for the Knight's Cross, a soldier had to already hold the 1939 Iron Cross First Class, though the Iron Cross First Class was awarded concurrently with the Knight's Cross in some cases.
-Unit commanders could also be awarded the medal for the exemplary conduct of the unit as a whole.
-Also, U-boat commanders could qualify for sinking 100,000 tons of shipping and Luftwaffe pilots could qualify for accumulating 20 "points" (with one point being awarded for shooting down a single-engine plane, two points for a twin-engine plane and three for a four-engine plane, with all points being doubled at night).
-It was issued from 1939 to 1945, with the requirements being gradually raised as the war went on.
+Unit commanders could also be awarded the medal for the unit's exemplary conduct as a whole.
+Also, U-boat commanders could qualify for sinking 100,000 tons of shipping, and Luftwaffe pilots could qualify for accumulating 20 "points" (with one point being awarded for shooting down a single-engine plane, two points for a twin-engine plane, and three for a four-engine plane, with all points being doubled at night).
+It was issued from 1939 to 1945, with requirements gradually raised as the war progressed.

-Nominations for the Knight's Cross could be made at company level or higher.
+Nominations for the Knight's Cross could be made at the company level or higher.
 Commanders could not nominate themselves.
-In this instance the division adjutant made the recommendation.
-In the Luftwaffe the lowest level was the Geschwader and in the Kriegsmarine the respective flotilla was authorized to make the nomination.
+In this instance, the division adjutant made the recommendation.
+In the Luftwaffe, the lowest level was the Geschwader and in the Kriegsmarine, the respective flotilla was authorized to make the nomination.
 It was also possible to nominate subordinated foreign units.
-The nomination by the troop had to be submitted in writing and in double copy.
+The nomination had to be submitted in writing, in duplicate.
 The format and the content were predefined.
-Every nomination contained the personal data, the rank and unit at the time of the act, since when the soldier held this position, the military service entry date, previous military decorations awarded and date of presentation, etc. For enlisted soldiers and noncommissioned officers the résumé had to be submitted as well.
+Every nomination contained the soldier's personal data, rank, and unit at the time of the act, the date the soldier held this position, the military service entry date, previous military decorations awarded, and the date of presentation, etc. For enlisted soldiers and noncommissioned officers the résumé had to be submitted as well.

 The nomination had to be forwarded in writing by a courier up the official command chain.
-Every intermittent administrative office or commander between the nominating unit and the commander-in-chief of the respective Wehrmacht branch (commander-in-chief of the Heer, commander-in-chief of the Luftwaffe and commander-in-chief of the Kriegsmarine with their respective staff offices) had to give their approval along with a short comment.
-In exceptional cases, such as the nominated individual had sustained severe injuries or that the command chain had been interrupted, a nomination could be submitted via teleprinter communication.
+Every intermittent administrative office or commander between the nominating unit and the commander-in-chief of the respective Wehrmacht branch (commander-in-chief of the Heer, commander-in-chief of the Luftwaffe, and commander-in-chief of the Kriegsmarine with their respective staff offices) had to give their approval along with a short comment.
+In exceptional cases, such as when the nominated individual had sustained severe injuries or when the command chain had been interrupted, a nomination could be submitted via teleprinter communication.

 At first, the recipient of the Knight's Cross, or one of its higher grades, received a brief telegram informing him of the award of the Knight's Cross of the Iron Cross.
-Thereafter he received a Vorläufiges Besitzzeugnis (Preliminary Testimonial of Ownership).
-The award was also noted in the recipient's Soldbuch (Soldier's Pay Book), his Wehrpass (Military Identification) and personnel records.
+Thereafter, he received a Vorläufiges Besitzzeugnis (Preliminary Testimonial of Ownership).
+The award was also noted in the recipient's Soldbuch (Soldier's Pay Book), his Wehrpass (Military Identification), and personnel records.